Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ## Creating a new User in Zabbix

-So now that we are in the users section of Zabbix it's probably a good time to create a new user for our system.
-If you skipped previous step go to the menu ```Users``` -> ```Users```.
+So now that we are in the users section of Zabbix, it's probably a good time to create a new user for our system.
+If you skipped the previous step, go to the menu ```Users``` -> ```Users```.

 Click on the top right on ```Create user``` and fill in the details of your new users.
-You will see that some fiels have red asterisks in front of them like Username and Password, ... this means that those feelds are mandatory to fill in.
+You will see that some fields have red asterisks in front of them, like Username and Password, ... this means that those fields are mandatory to fill in.

 ![new user form](image/new-user-form.png)